locationtech/geomesa/docs/user/datastores/index.rst

 databases, as well as the Kafka messaging system.
 This chapter describes general information about GeoMesa data stores.

+Not sure where to begin?
+Take a look at :doc:`/user/getting_started`.

 .. toctree::
     :maxdepth: 1